 If your body is doing the majority of its digestion at night, you will most likely wake up feeling sluggish and fatigued.
-The body’s nightly biological routine involves the process of repairing muscles, tissues and bones.
+The body’s nightly biological routine involves the process of repairing muscles, tissues, and bones.
 These processes require blood to be redirected to these areas.
-If the majority of your blood is being directed towards the digestion of food, than you will suffer the consequences the next day.
+If the majority of your blood is being directed towards the digestion of food, then you will suffer the consequences the next day.
 By eating a light dinner at least 3 hours before heading off to bed will assist in promoting deep and restful sleep.

 Eat High Protein Snack

 By eating a high protein snack a few hours before bed will increase the production of melatonin and serotonin.
 This will promote a deeper and more restful nights sleep.

 The Sleep Saboteurs that You Must Avoid at all Costs